- »NSW Poker Machine Revenue Set to Soar

 New Gambling Numbers from the NSW

 The Sydney Morning Herald found some interesting information in new NSW Treasury documents this week.
-It showed poker machine revenue for NSW is predicted to hit $9 billion annually by the year 2029, which will be an increase of $2.5 billion.
+Poker machine revenue for NSW is due to hit $9 billion annually by the year 2029.
+This will be an increase of $2.5 billion.
 Meaning people will spend $85 billion on slot machines in the next 10 years.
 It also means the NSW Treasury will take $2.5 billion of that in gaming machine taxes.

 These extraordinary numbers have caused concern among the general public, in government circles, and with organizations like the Alliance for Gambling Reform.

 AGR spokesperson Kate Da Costa, told the Sydney Morning Herald, “NSW is not normal.
-Losses through poker machines in clubs and hotels are now running at $17.7 million a day, every day of the year.
+Losses through poker machines in clubs and hotels are now running at $17.7 million every day.
 Star Casino adds at least another $920,000 a day to that figure.
 These are losses, not turnover figures – a huge sum of money which is a proxy for untold misery and harm.”

 It should be noted that the most recent Treasury numbers are in line with those released just one year ago.
-Those numbers estimated that poker machine profits would reach $7 billion by 2021, which would be a 12% increase over four years.
+Those numbers estimated that poker machine profits would reach $7 billion by 2021.
+This would be a 12% increase over four years.

 Regulation Not Enough?